Change of bifurcation type in 2D free boundary model of a moving cell with nonlinear diffusion: Introduction

-The main mathematical novelties of our work are the rigorous proof of bifurcation for a quasilinear free boundary problem (see Theorem~\ref{thm:bif_and_tw_existence}) and the rigorous derivation of an explicit formula that determines the bifurcation type in our 2D free boundary problem in terms of physical parameters (see Theorem~\ref{th:K2_f-la}).
-We expand the branch of traveling wave solutions around the steady state and find the curvature of the bifurcating curve at the bifurcation point in the third-order expansion.
+{The main mathematical novelty of our work is the rigorous derivation of an explicit formula that determines the bifurcation type in our 2D free boundary problem in terms of physical parameters (see Theorem~\ref{th:K2_f-la}).} We expand the branch of traveling wave solutions around the steady state and find the curvature of the bifurcating curve at the bifurcation point in the third-order expansion.
 Instead of the Fredholm alternative, which easily applies in the absence of a free boundary, we introduce a suitable test function to extract this information.
-With this formula, we can prove the change of bifurcation type for relevant physical choices of the diffusion coefficient (such as the van-der-Waals model~\cite{DroZieSch23}), see Corollary~\ref{cor:Ulrich}.
+With this formula, we can prove the change of bifurcation type for relevant physical choices of the diffusion coefficient (such as the van-der-Waals model~\cite{DroZieSch23}), see Remark~\ref{cor:Ulrich}.